rossrobino/blog/src/content/vite-plugin.md

 date: 2024, 06, 07
 ---

+## Introduction

+In this post, I'll show you how you can create a Vite plugin to reuse HTML partials in your web development projects.

 ## What are Vite plugins?

 [Vite](https://vitejs.dev/) is a popular JavaScript bundler and development server, it also has a plugin system has become a large part of the JavaScript ecosystem.
 These plugins allow developers to add additional functionality to Vite's build and development pipeline.